 After a few quiet years in tunnelling South Australia is set to take off again with the Adelaide Desalination Project starting up.
 The project includes three shafts, one underground intake cavern, and two tunnels to ocean intake/outfall.

 A six km road tunnel in Adelaide is also among changes the Royal Automobile Association (RAA) is urging for the road traffic network.
 It favours a continuous 22 km of driving on South Road and the six km tunnel to be built between Anzac Highway and Croydon.
-New Zealand

 The development of underground infrastructure is looking increasingly positive.
 Recent projects completed include Watercare Services’ Hobson Bay Sewer Tunnel and Johnston’s Hill twin road tunnels.
 In Auckland, the Victoria Park cut-and-cover tunnels have begun, while planning and design proceeds on the Waterview Link tunnels and on the City Centre Loop project.